kraiz/hamster-bridge/README.rst

     hamster-bridge

-It will ask you for your Jira server and login and will save that data for next starts in :code:`~/.hamster-bridge.cfg`
+It will ask you for your Jira server and login and will save that data for next starts in :code:`~/.hamster-bridge.cfg`.
+All your hamster tasks will be added to the first jira issue found in the hamster activity title.

 license
 =======